HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install_vss_writer.md

 Copy the configuration files from the `veeam_server` directory to `c:\dominobackup` directory.

-The directory contains the following files
+The directory contains the following files:

 - PowerShell script to search and mount Veeam Restore Points (separate subdirectories)
 - JSON configuration file